Nazarah/ms-powerplatform-aibuilder-object-detection/README.md

 ##  🎬 Actions Executed
-1. Training, testing and publishing a machine learning model (MLM) to identify green tea types from packages detected from testing images
+1. Training, testing and publishing a machine learning model (MLM) to identify green tea types from packages detected from testing images.
-2. Integrating the created MLM into a MS Power App (Canvas App)
+2. Integrating the created MLM into a MS Power App (Canvas App).
-3. Integrating the created MLM into a Power Automate Flow
+3. Integrating the created MLM into a Power Automate Flow.

 ## 🤼🏼‍♀️ Training the Machine Learning Model

 1. In Power Apps or Power Automate, the AI Models (Previously AI Builder) can be found from the left panel.
 2. Click **AI Models** > **Images** (on top of the page).
 Then select **Detect custom objects in images**. </br></br>
 ![image](https://github.com/Nazarah/ms-powerplatform-aibuilder-object-detection/blob/main/images/1-accessing-ai-models.png) </br></br>
-4. On the preview window, click `Create Custom Model`
+4. On the preview window, click `Create Custom Model`.
 5. On **Select Domain** view, click on `Common Objects`.
 Here, the project can be renamed as well.
 This model has been named as **Green tea type**. </br></br>
 ![image](https://github.com/Nazarah/ms-powerplatform-aibuilder-object-detection/blob/main/images/2-model-domain-and-naming.png)</br></br>
 6. Click `Next`.
 7. On **Choose Objects** view, object names to be identified from training/test images can be added.
 These will be used later for tagging objects in training images.
 For training this model, the object names added are **Green Tea Mint**, **Green Tea Cinnamon**, and **Green Tea Rose**. </br></br>
 ![image](https://github.com/Nazarah/ms-powerplatform-aibuilder-object-detection/blob/main/images/3-object-naming.gif)</br></br>
-8. Click `Next`
+8. Click `Next`.
 9. In **Add images** view, training images will be added.
 Images can be added from local storage, SharePoint or Azure Blob storages.
 The images used for training the model can be found downloaded from [here](https://github.com/Nazarah/ms-powerplatform-aibuilder-object-detection/blob/main/sample-data/ObjectDetection_GreenTea.zip).
 The images under **train** folder should be used. </br></br>
 ![image](https://github.com/Nazarah/ms-powerplatform-aibuilder-object-detection/blob/main/images/4-add-image.gif) </br></br>